Last Updated on 08/22/2023 by Glynn Willard

 It may not be as common, but some big companies employ work campers seasonally or for a longer period.
 One you may have heard of is Amazon.

 And you’re not limited to Amazon, so look closely if you think work camping could be an option with a large corporation.

 Are We Happy With Our Decision To Work Camp?

 Ultimately, yes, we’re happy with our decision to work camp (glampcamping)!

-It has open our eyes to another way to afford fulltime RVing.
+It has opened our eyes to another way to afford fulltime RVing.
 But most importantly, we made a lot of new friends and I (Glynn) learned some really cool new skill sets!

 We would consider doing it again in the future.

-Would you consider work camping or “work glamping?”
+Would you consider an RV work camping job or “work glamping?”

 Happy and safe travels!

 We appreciate any help we can get to bring you great content.
 Donate or buy us a coffee on our Ko-Fi site.
 You can also follow along and subscribe to our YouTube channel, Reset Your Journey.